Important information to consider before submitting your Clinical Case:

 Your case must list at least 1 author in order to be submitted.

-Please note that the Submitter must be the first author / Clinical Case Presenter and shall be under 36 year old at the time of the presentation.
+Please note that the Submitter must be the first author/Clinical Case Presenter

-You may enter up to 10 authors in the authors list including the submitter/first author.
+You may enter up to 3 co-authors in the authors list.
 Please make sure the information given for each author is correct, as no changes will be possible after the case is submitted (see paragraph on changes and corrections above).

 The submitter certifies and warranties to the ESC that he/she has permission from all persons he/she enters as co-authors to be listed in this case and that they are aware that their names will appear in all publications.

 There is no limit to the number of clinical cases an author/individual may submit, but the same case cannot be submitted twice, even under a different topic and/or with a different title.
 If you submit two cases with the same content, the submission service will automatically keep the most recent case submitted and withdraw the other.
 Note that duplicate draft cases will not be deleted.

 Clinical Case Grading and Selection

 All cases submitted must comply with the submission terms and conditions, as well as with the submission guidelines to be considered for acceptance.

 Evaluation and grading of the clinical cases will be performed by a panel of experts.

 Grading criteria will mainly consider scientific merit and educational value.